Sysco Corporation (SYY) Shares Up Despite Recent Market Volatility

-Sysco Corporation (NYSE: SYY)’s stock price has increased by 1.10 compared to its previous closing price of 73.85.
-Despite this, the company has experienced a -1.27% fall in its stock price over the last five trading sessions.
+Sysco Corporation (NYSE: SYY)’s stock price has increased by 0.43 compared to its previous closing price of 74.66.
+However, the company has experienced a 0.19% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 08/10/21 that AMC, Moderna, Kansas City Southern: What to Watch When the Stock Market Opens Today

 Is It Worth Investing in Sysco Corporation (NYSE: SYY) Right Now?